-Located on The Coromandel is sweet little spot called Hot Water Beach.
-It is frequently names as one of the Top 10 beaches in the World by Lonely Planet and it is not hard to see why.
+Located on The Coromandel is a sweet little spot called Hot Water Beach.
+It is frequently named as one of the Top 10 Beaches in the World by Lonely Planet and it is not hard to see why.

 This phenomenon is best experienced by digging yourself a hot pool and letting the hot water come up and mix with the cold water from the ocean.
 Spades can be rented from the campground, local café or general store.

 Be careful, the water coming up through the sand is really hot, 140F-147F.
 You can easily be scalded if you are not careful while digging or watching others dig.
 If digging and sitting in the sand is not for you, no worries, head on down to observe others and stick your feet in the sand near the hot areas.
 It is an amazing sensation to feel the heat come through the sand.

 As time progresses you will actually get to see the sand start to bubble in places, like boiling water.
 At this point, the steam starts to rise and create a relaxing mist around the people that have dug hot pools and are lounging around on the beach.